 Pine Manor College was originally established as a post-secondary division of Dana Hall School in Wellesley in 1911 by the late Helen Temple Cooke, a pioneer dedicated to preparing women for successful lives.
 Today, the College offers bachelor’s and associate’s degrees, as well as a Master of Fine Arts degree.
 Its evolution has been one of planned growth linked to the evolution of expanding opportunities for women.

 In 1930, the College received a charter as an independent junior college and in 1959 gained the right to confer the degrees of Associate in Arts and Associate in Science.
 Pine Manor Junior College became a separate corporation in 1962 and in 1965 moved from the Wellesley campus to its beautiful 60-acre campus in Chestnut Hill, five miles west of Boston.

-Through the leadership of dedicated presidents like Rosemary Ashby (1976-1996), Frederick Carlos Ferry, Jr. (1956-1974), Alfred Tuxbury Hill (1952-1955) and Marie Warren Potter (1930-1952), Pine Manor College has sought to maintain its finest traditions while continually reinterpreting its goals and revising its programs to meet the changing needs of students.
+Through the leadership of dedicated presidents like Rosemary Ashby (1976-1996), Frederick Carlos Ferry, Jr. (1956-1974), Alfred Tuxbury Hill (1952-1955) and Marie Warren Potter (1930-1952), Pine Manor College has maintained its finest traditions while continually reinterpreting its goals and revising its programs to meet the changing needs of its students.